zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## Documentation

-Documentation are available on the GitHub [Wiki](https://github.com/zigbeefordomoticz/Domoticz-Zigate-Wiki "Wiki")
+Documentation are available on the [Wiki](https://zigbeefordomoticz.github.io/wiki)

 ## Support